-Tests can be conducted to measure the urobilinogen levels in urine.
-A sample is collected during a 24 hour period or over a period of a couple hours which is most common.
+With a urinalysis a urine sample is collected during a 24 hour period or over a period of a couple hours which is most common.

-Getting urobilinogen levels tested as soon as possible is recommended, as the liver is an important part of the bodies urinary and excretory system.
+Getting urobilinogen levels in urine tested for abnormal levels with a urinalysis as soon as possible is recommended, as the liver is an important part of the bodies urinary and excretory system.

 Malfunction of the liver due to increased or decreased levels of urobilinogen in urine could prove fatal if not treated properly.